Safe Online Bid Optimization with Return on Investment and Budget Constraints: Conclusions and Future Works

 \section{Conclusions and Future Works}

 In this paper, we propose a novel framework for Internet advertising campaigns.
 While previous works available in the literature focus only on the maximization of the revenue provided by the campaign, we introduce the concept of \emph{safety} for the algorithms choosing the bid allocation each day.
-More specifically, we aim that the bidding satisfies, with high probability, some daily ROI and budget constraints fixed by the business units of the companies.
-The constraints are subject to uncertainty, as their parameters are not \emph{a priori} known (some platforms do not allow the bidders to set daily budget constraints, while no platform allows the bidders to set daily constraints on ROI).
+More specifically, we want that the bidding satisfies, with high probability, some daily ROI and budget constraints fixed by the business units of the companies.
 Our goal is to maximize the revenue satisfying w.h.p.~the uncertain constraints (a.k.a.~safety).
-We model this setting as a combinatorial optimization problem, and we prove that such a problem is inapproximable within any strictly positive factor, unless $\mathsf{P} = \mathsf{NP}$, but it admits an exact pseudo-polynomial-time algorithm.
+We model this setting as a combinatorial optimization problem, proving that such a problem is inapproximable within any strictly positive factor unless $\mathsf{P} = \mathsf{NP}$, but it admits an exact pseudo-polynomial-time algorithm.
 Most interestingly, we prove that no online learning algorithm can provide sublinear pseudo-regret while guaranteeing a sublinear number of violations of the uncertain constraints.
 We show that the \textsf{GCB} algorithm suffers from a sublinear pseudo-regret, but it may violate the constraints a linear number of times.
 Thus, we design \alg{}, a novel algorithm that guarantees safety at the cost of a linear pseudo-regret.
-Remarkably, a simple adaptation of \alg{}, namely \alg$(\psi,\phi)$, guarantees a sublinear pseudo-regret and safety at the cost of tolerances $\psi$ and $\phi$ on the ROI and budget constraints, respectively.
-Finally, we evaluate the empirical performance of our algorithms with synthetically advertising problems generated from real-world data.
-These experiments show that \alg$(\psi,\phi)$ provides good performance in terms of safety while suffering from a smaller cumulative revenue w.r.t.~\textsf{GCB}.
+An adaptation of \alg{}, namely \alg$(\psi,\phi)$, guarantees a sublinear pseudo-regret and safety at the cost of tolerances $\psi$ and $\phi$ on the ROI and budget constraints, respectively.
+Finally, we evaluate the empirical performance of our algorithms with synthetically advertising problems that confirmed the theoretical results.

-An interesting open research direction is the design of an algorithm which adopts constraints changing during the learning process, so as to identify the active constraint and relax those that are not active.
-Moreover, understanding the relationship between the relaxation of one of the constraints and the increase of the revenue constitutes an interesting line of research.
-We are also interested in extending our algorithms to more general problems with constraints subject to uncertainty beyond advertising.
+An interesting open research direction is the design of an algorithm that adopts constraints changing during the learning process, i.e., that identifies the active constraint and relaxes those that are not active.
+Moreover, understanding the relationship between the relaxation of one of the constraints and the increase in revenue constitutes an interesting line of research.